Bözberg railway line: Passenger services

 General two inter-regional trains operate each way each hour between Zürich and Basel.
 One Regio S-Bahn Basel S1 service operates each way each hour between Frick and Basel, stopping at all stations.
 Intercity trains between Zürich and Basel operate on the faster route via the Heitersberg line, the Olten–Aarau line (but bypassing Olten) and the Hauenstein line.

 In 1993, the local rail services between Brugg and Frick closed, and public transport on the route is now only provided by PostBus Aargau line 137 bus service.
 The stations at Hornussen, Effingen and Schinznach Dorf are no longer served by trains and the Villnachern station is served only two trains a day of Regio S-Bahn Basel.

 Freight services

 Freight trains operate every day over the line to connect with the Gotthard line.
 They are mostly hauled by two of the most modern freight locomotives of various railway companies or hauled by one Swiss Federal railways Re 420 (formerly Re 4/4 II) paired with a Re 620 (formerly Re 6/6 II)—this combination is known as Re 10/10.

 Future developments

 The Swiss Federal Office of Transport has granted a permit for the construction of a replacement for the Bözberg railway tunnel.
-The new tunnel will form part of a scheme to increase the loading gauge on the freight route between Basle and Chiasso via the new Gotthard Base Tunnel.
+The new tunnel will form part of a scheme to increase the loading gauge on the freight route between Basel and Chiasso via the new Gotthard Base Tunnel.